 In this article, we’ll take a look at cybercrime legislation in Pakistan and the various forms it might take.
 We’ll also get an in-depth look at how cybercrime punishment in Pakistan (Computer Network and Information Security).

 The Nature of Cybercrime

-Cybercrime law in Pakistan, as depicted in an infographic highlighting the various forms that cybercrime may take as examples of cybercrime, consider:
+Cybercrime law in Pakistan, as depicted in an infographic highlighting the various forms as examples:

 - A type of computer crime known as “hacking” occurs when an intruder gains unauthorized access to a target’s computer system.

 - Intentional use of another person’s identity is called identity theft.

 - To harass and bully someone through the internet is known as cyberbullying or online bullying.

 - Cyberstalking is keeping tabs on or harassing someone over the internet.
 Defamation, slander, and false accusations are all in play here.